springsnowdrop/202206_technical_assignment_dsde/README.md

 ## Part 1b (Optional) - Data scraping and visualisation

 If you have no experience with geospatial data and find yourself struggling with Part 1a, you can work on Part 1b instead.
-If you have finished Part 1a, please skip directly to Part 2.
+If you have finished Part 1a, you can skip directly to Part 2.

 Here is a portal to access India's air quality: [CPCB](https://app.cpcbccr.com/ccr/#/caaqm-dashboard-all/caaqm-landing/data)